How a backroad discovery led to the arrest of Melodee Buzzard’s mother in the child’s ‘calculated’ killing

 The universe where Melodee lived with her mother was small.
 It revolved around a single-story home that looked like any other in their Lompoc, California, neighborhood, where the streets bore whimsical names like “Stardust Road,” “Pluto Avenue” and “Solar Way.”

 Many of Melodee’s extended relatives had not seen her for years.
-They had lost contact with the mother and child after Melodee’s father died in a motorcycle accident when she was a baby, her aunt, Lizabeth Meza, told NewsNation.
+They had largely lost contact with the mother after Melodee’s father died in a motorcycle accident when she was a baby, her aunt, Lizabeth Meza, told NewsNation.

 It was not her family that reported her missing in October, but a concerned school administrator.